Sinnohd/infping/README.md

 Parse fping output, store result in influxdb 2.x and visualize with grafana.

 #### History
 infping was originally developed by [@torhve]( https://github.com/torhve ) (check also his [blog post](https://hveem.no/visualizing-latency-variance-with-grafana) ) as a more modern replacement for Smokeping.
-It was than forked and further developed for usage with consul for autodiscovery of targets by  [@umards]( https://github.com/umardx ) and now adjusted to run inside a Docker container and with InfluxDB 2.0 by me.
+It was than forked and further developed for usage with Consul for autodiscovery of targets by  [@umardx]( https://github.com/umardx ).

+I rolled back the Consul part and adjusted the service to fit into a container based environment and be compatible with InfluxDB 2.x.

 #### Requirements:
 ##### Golang: